Dr-Wojtek/Online-Surgeon/README.md

 # Other
-Online Surgeon was developed in three days and an additional day implementing testing.
+Online Surgeon backend was developed in three days and an additional day implementing testing.